abernier/abernier/articles/shorty-domain.md

 ## Database

-The simplest form I found: a [`urls.CSV`](https://github.com/abernier/shorty/blob/main/urls.csv) file.
+The simplest form of a database I found, being a [`CSV`](https://github.com/abernier/shorty/blob/main/urls.csv) file.

 As a bonus, Github:
 - easily allows us to directly edit the file online